 The chemical structures for the starting materials for the five most common types of parylene are shown in Figure 2 below.
 The dimer types vary by the number and type of halogen, either chlorine (Cl) or fluorine (F), as added to the parylene N dimer.
 Parylene C has one chlorine replace an aryl hydrogen on each ring.
-Parylene D has two chlorines replace two aryl hydrogens on each ring.
-Parylene VT-4 has fluorines replace all of the aryl hydrogens.
-Parylene AF-4 has fluorines replace all of the aliphatic hydrogens.
+Parylene D has two chlorines that replace two aryl hydrogens on each ring.
+Parylene F (VT-4) has fluorines that replace all of the aryl hydrogens.
+Parylene AF-4 has fluorines that replace all of the aliphatic hydrogens.

 Figure 2.
 Chemical structures of the common parylene starting materials, aka “dimers”.